 5. When can a child be baptized?

 We have found that a student who has finished 5th grade is old enough to clearly understand what baptism means.
 If a young person of this age has made their own personal decision to come into a grace-filled relationship with God through Jesus Christ, they are eligible to be baptized.
-There is a defined process, similar to the one for adults, for students.
-If you are interested in getting the information for your child, please contact the church office.

 6. What about infants and younger children?